hachyderm/community/usage-docs/how-to-use-content-warnings.md

 conversation.**

 Let's start with a hopefully clear example.
-If you want to focus on sharing news about human rights abuses around the world, you wil likely be sharing links and media that shows the reality of those situations.
+If you want to focus on sharing news about human rights abuses around the world, you will likely be sharing links and media that shows the reality of those situations.
 This could include a lot of violent and traumatic video and images.
 Due to the need to raise awareness, you may want to make sure that people can